 - Building a community of educators that will collaborate in the next few years and test their storytelling approach within the framework of the “Stories of Tomorrow” project

-Designed for teaching professionals in STEM disciplines (Science, Technology, Engineering, and Mathematics).
+Designed for teaching professionals in STEM disciplines (Science, Technology, Engineering, etc).

 The Stories of Tomorrow Summer School is designed to be highly engaging, creative and interactive.